Aveiro Portugal, photo credit Tina from Vegarderlust

 View from the Paiva Walkways in Spring

-Important note (19 September 2024): the Paiva Walkways are impacted by a forest fire.
-The extent of damage is unknown as we update this post.
+Important note (6 December 2024): the Paiva Walkways were impacted by a forest fire in September 2024.
+The walkways are partially re-opened.
 Please check status on the Paiva Walkways website or via your tour operator before heading to the walkways.

 For nature lovers, a trip to the Paiva Walkways (Passadiços do Paiva) is an experience not to be missed while visiting Northern Portugal.
 Located in the Arouca Geopark, these wooden walkways stretch over 8.7 kilometers, winding along the Paiva River.
 They offer spectacular views of gorges, waterfalls, and diverse ecological landscapes.
 The walkways are designed to provide a close connection with nature, allowing you to immerse yourself in the serene beauty of untouched forests and dramatic rocky terrain.
 Note that there are many stairs on the walkways.